QEMU

 Pros and Cons

-VMware Workstation Player offers several advantages, including:
+Advantages of VMware Workstation Player

 • Easy to use and manage

-• Robust backup and snapshot features
+• Robust features and capabilities

 Some of the disadvantages of VMware Workstation Player include: